argoproj/argo-workflows/docs/training.md

 ## Hands-On

 We've created a Katacoda course featuring beginner and intermediate lessons.
 These allow to you try out Argo Workflows in your web browser without needing to install anything on your computer.
-Each lessons starts up a Kubernetes cluster that you can access via a web browser.
+Each lesson starts up a Kubernetes cluster that you can access via a web browser.

 The course will take around 2 hours to complete as is by far the fastest way to learn Argo Workflows.